 MCloud AI provides artificial intelligence-powered asset management systems to energy suppliers, grid operators, process industries, commercial buildings, and companies with large geographical footprints.
-Energy usage and renewable energy management are very attractive sectors as companies are looking to reduce their carbon footprint.
+Energy usage and renewable energy management are desirable sectors as companies look to reduce their carbon footprint.

-The company uses AI to drive cost savings and energy usage based on historical and real-time data.
-The company’s software is also used at wind farms, solar farms, and other energy assets to optimize energy generation/storage and provides energy companies a single dashboard to optimize/monitor energy assets across different locations.
-The company uses edge devices (IoT) to gather operational performance at industrial plants and energy assets and uses its software to find actionable insights.
-The company also uses IoT to control HVAC systems resulting in cost savings of as much as 25% for clients like Starbucks.
-The company’s services are very attractive as they involve low capital outlay for clients.
+Based on historical and real-time data, the company uses AI to drive cost savings and energy usage.
+The company’s software is also used at wind farms, solar farms, and other energy assets to optimize energy generation/storage and provides energy companies with a single dashboard to optimize/monitor energy assets across different locations.
+In addition, the company uses edge devices (IoT) to gather operational performance at industrial plants and energy assets and uses its software to find actionable insights.
+The company also uses IoT to control HVAC systems resulting in cost savings of 25% for clients like Starbucks.
+The company’s services are desirable as they involve low capital outlay for clients.

 5. DataMetrex AI (CVE: DM)

-DataMetrex AI is a data analytics company that provides software to analyze large amounts of unstructured data such as websites, blogs, social media, documents, etc. The company helps organizations find insights into consumer behavior and opinion by sifting through social media platforms and web pages that mention their products or those that contain relevant information about their target market.
-The company’s aim is to help brands build better product experiences.
+DataMetrex AI is a data analytics company that provides software to analyze large amounts of unstructured data such as websites, blogs, social media, documents, etc. For example, the company helps organizations find insights into consumer behaviour and opinion by sifting through social media platforms and web pages that mention their products or contain relevant information about their target market.
+The company aims to help brands build better product experiences.

-The company has been blessed by COVID as its platform helped governments, NGOs, and special help groups track cases in real-time and also benefitted from a large number of brands being forced to go digital.
-Apart from generating insight on consumer sentiment and opinion, the company’s platform also performs web analytics by providing actionable insights from web and app usage such as location-based heat maps.
+COVID has blessed the company as its platform helped governments, NGOs, and special help groups track cases in real-time and benefitted from many brands being forced to go digital.
+Apart from generating insight on consumer sentiment and opinion, the company’s platform also performs web analytics by providing actionable insights from web and app usage, such as location-based heat maps.

 The company has witnessed a change of fortunes since the onset of COVID.
 In Q1’21, the company reported revenues of $19 million (up 2253% YoY) and net earnings of $9.56 million (up 1425% YoY).
 The company is poised for strong growth moving forward with a record cash pile of $4.6 million.

-As you can see, AI has found applications in a variety of industries and it is poised to grow with the increasing role of technology in organizations.
-Over time as more companies get digitized due to hardware and software upgrades (IoT), AI programs will have higher quality data which will lead to even higher impact.
+As you can see, AI has found applications in various industries, and it is poised to grow with the increasing role of technology in organizations.
+Over time, as more companies get digitized due to hardware and software upgrades (IoT), AI programs will have higher quality data, leading to higher impact.
 However, investors should be aware of the risks of investing in high-growth companies as the software industry is highly competitive and prone to disruption.
-Investors should also be concerned as cloud computing providers (For eg. Amazon, Microsoft, and Google) that provide the hardware infrastructure to these companies are increasingly developing their own AI solutions which can potentially be far more powerful due to the resources available to these companies.
+Investors should also be concerned as cloud computing providers (E.g. Amazon, Microsoft, and Google) that provide the hardware infrastructure to these companies are increasingly developing their own AI solutions, which can potentially be far more powerful due to the resources available to these companies.
 The nature of the enterprise software industry is such that competitive advantages can be very short-lived as software solutions are very scalable, switching costs can be minimal due to low product differentiation in the space, and price competition is high.

 Ai Stocks Canada